Cozzi5114/FetchRewardsCodeTest/README.md

 (also you might need to trust the certificate, there might be a dialog box about that)

 The service is now running!!
 Hopefully.
-You can send POST data to the endpoints as JSON, just like the test examples, or you can use Swagger.
+If so, you should be able to send POST data to the endpoints as JSON, just like the test examples are formatted, or you can use Swagger.

 ### Swagger
 If using Swagger, dropdown the endpoint you want to work with, click the *'Try It Out'* button, and then give it JSON data and click execute.